DGAP-Regulatory: ZEAL Network SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-ZEAL Network SE / Holding(s) in Company* ZEAL Network SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution 22-Dec-2016 / 10:11 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group AG.
+ZEAL Network SE / Holding(s) in Company* ZEAL Network SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution 22-Dec-2016 / 10:20 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group AG.
 The issuer is solely responsible for the content of this announcement.
-The Company has received a form TR-1 on 21 December 2016 from Farringdon Capital Management.
+The Company has received a form TR-1 on 21 December 2016 from Farringdon I - Sicav.
 TR-1 notification of major interest in shares 1.
 Identity of the issuer or the underlying issuer of existing shares to which voting rights are attached: ZEAL Network SE 2.
 Reason for the notification: An acquisition or disposal of voting rights 3.
-Full name of person(s) subject to the notification obligation: Farringdon Capital Management 4.
-Full name of shareholder(s) (if different from 3.): Bram Cornelisse (100% owner of Farringdon Capital Management) 5.
+Full name of person(s) subject to the notification obligation: Farringdon I - Sicav 4.
+Full name of shareholder(s) (if different from 3.): 5.
 Date of the transaction and date on which the threshold is crossed or reached: 20/12/2016 6.
 Date on which issuer notified: 21/12/2016 7.
-Threshold(s) that is/are crossed or reached: 6% 8.
-Notified details: A: Voting rights attached to shares Class/type of shares: GB00BHD66J44 Situation previous to the triggering transaction Number of Shares: 615,774 Number of Voting Rights: 615,774 Resulting situation after the triggering transaction Number of shares (Direct): Number of voting rights (Direct): Number of voting rights (Indirect): 495,213 % of voting rights (Direct): % of voting rights (Indirect): 5.91% B: Qualifying Financial Instruments N/A C: Financial Instruments with similar economic effect to Qualifying Financial Instruments N/A Total (A+B+C) Number of voting rights: 495,213 Percentage of voting rights: 5.91% 9.
+Threshold(s) that is/are crossed or reached: 5% 8.
+Notified details: A: Voting rights attached to shares Class/type of shares: GB00BHD66J44 Situation previous to the triggering transaction Number of Shares: 443,497 Number of Voting Rights: 443,497 Resulting situation after the triggering transaction Number of shares (Direct): 352,991 Number of voting rights (Direct): 352,991 Number of voting rights (Indirect): % of voting rights (Direct): 4.21% % of voting rights (Indirect): B: Qualifying Financial Instruments N/A C: Financial Instruments with similar economic effect to Qualifying Financial Instruments N/A Total (A+B+C) Number of voting rights: 352,991 Percentage of voting rights: 4.21% 9.
 Chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held: Shares are held via (1) Farringdon I - SICAV, (2) Farringdon II SICAV and (3) Blackwell Partners Series A. Farringdon Capital Management is the delegated investment advisor controlled 100% by Bram Cornelisse that can exercise the voting rights of the above three vehicles.
 Proxy Voting: 10.
 Name of the proxy holder: 11.
 Number of voting rights proxy holder will cease to hold: 12.
 Date on which proxy holder will cease to hold voting rights: The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
-Archive at www.dgap.de/ukreg Language: English Company: ZEAL Network SE 5th Floor One New Change EC4M 9AF London United Kingdom Phone: +44 (0)20 3739-7000 Fax: +44 (0)20 3739-7099 E-mail: office@zeal-network.co.uk Internet: www.zeal-network.co.uk ISIN: GB00BHD66J44 WKN: TPP024 Indices: SDAX Listed: Regulated Market in Frankfurt (Prime Standard); Regulated Unofficial Market in Berlin, Dusseldorf, Hamburg, Hanover, Munich, Stuttgart, Tradegate Exchange Category Code: HOL TIDM: - Sequence Number: 3720 Time of Receipt: 22-Dec-2016 / 10:06 CET/CEST End of Announcement EQS News Service 532511 22-Dec-2016
+Archive at www.dgap.de/ukreg Language: English Company: ZEAL Network SE 5th Floor One New Change EC4M 9AF London United Kingdom Phone: +44 (0)20 3739-7000 Fax: +44 (0)20 3739-7099 E-mail: office@zeal-network.co.uk Internet: www.zeal-network.co.uk ISIN: GB00BHD66J44 WKN: TPP024 Indices: SDAX Listed: Regulated Market in Frankfurt (Prime Standard); Regulated Unofficial Market in Berlin, Dusseldorf, Hamburg, Hanover, Munich, Stuttgart, Tradegate Exchange Category Code: HOL TIDM: - Sequence Number: 3721 Time of Receipt: 22-Dec-2016 / 10:16 CET/CEST End of Announcement EQS News Service 532525 22-Dec-2016

 (END) Dow Jones Newswires